kstrafe/Cxy/documentation/demeter2.md

 # Demeter's Second Laws #
-Demeter's Second Laws are an evolution of the original `Laws of Demeter`.
-For reference, the Law of Demeter is given here:
+Demeter's Second Law is an evolution of the original `Law of Demeter`.
+For reference, the Law of Demeter (LoD) is given here:

 	* Your method can call other methods in its class directly.
 	* Your method can call methods on its own fields directly (but not on the fields' fields).
 	* When your method takes parameters, your method can call methods on those parameters directly.
 	* When your method creates local objects, that method can call methods on the local objects.

 This is not completely practical and ideal.
-To improve this system, we edit the laws
+To improve this system, we edit the law
 slightly:

 	* You can invoke all methods on all types that are visible to you.